 Navigation: chrome://flags > Tab audio muting UI control > set it to Enabled.

-In order to play these games, you need to go to Google Chrome Web Store, search the game of your choice, install the extensions and access the application from top right bar.
-You can install or uninstall these extensions any time like Mobile phone games.
+To play these games, you need to go to Google Chrome Web Store, search for the game of your choice, install the extensions, and access the application from the top right bar.
+You can install or uninstall these extensions at any time like Mobile phone games.

-Few words of caution while working with Chrome flag enable-
+A few words of caution while working with the Chrome flag enable-

-Google chrome flags are experimental features and you should be using it with caution.
-Since these features are experimental, they can be either moved as permanent feature or can be removed from the list.
+Google Chrome flags are experimental features and you should be using them with caution.
+Since these features are experimental, they can be either moved as permanent features or can be removed from the list.

-In case you are not able to find any of the above mentioned experimental chrome flag in your browser, there are good chances that Google has already moved it into Chrome or has removed, based on user feedback.
+In case you are not able to find any of the above-mentioned experimental Chrome flags in your browser, there are good chances that Google has already moved it into Chrome or has removed it, based on user feedback.